 Comprehension type Strategy Pages Literal Main idea and details 5 Looks for explicitly stated answers in the texts.
-Sequencing events 7, 9, 11, 21, 35 Answers Who, What, When and Where questions.
+Answers Who, What, When, and Where questions.
+Sequencing events 7, 9, 11, 21, 35 Answers who, what, when, and where questions.
 Finding facts and information 1, 23 Inferential Making inferences 19, 29, 39 Finds implied information in the text.
 Looks for text clues and evidence that point to the correct answer.
 Compare and contrast 3, 13, 15, 25, 33, 37 Critical Asks for connections or opinions on information in Making connections 17 the text.
 Uses text clues to support the connections.
-Visualisation 27, 31 what flowers make in summer what covers trees in summer what happens to fruit in summer
+Visualization 27, 31 what flowers make in summer what covers trees in summer what happens to fruit in summer